Navigation & Reading Advice

 My posts are, by and large, cumulative. in other words, each consecutive post pre-supposes knowledge contained in the preceding posts.
 Consequently, reading from the first post to the latest is highly recommended.
-Links to the first three blog posts.
-After that, I recommend using the "TrueAiki Navigation" menu in the top bar and reading from the oldest to the latest blogs.
+I have provided links to the first three blog posts below.
+After that, I recommend using the "TrueAiki Navigation" menu and reading from the oldest to the latest blogs.

 Most practitioners of Daito Ryu and Aikido are aware that the word “Aiki” is composed of two characters: The first character conveys the meaning “to unify, come together or fit.”
 The second character is commonly defined as energy or spirit.
 It is well known that together they mean the unification of “Ki” energy.
 What isn’t so commonly known is what these “Ki’s” that come together are, how they fit together, and what the significance of that is.